 Cinnamon

-This proven natural remedy for inflammation and oxidative stress helps improve mood and prevents the development of .
-However, coumarin in this healing spice can negatively affect liver health and raise blood pressure if consumed in amounts exceeding a teaspoon per day.
+This natural remedy for inflammation and oxidative stress helps improve mood.
+However, coumarin in cinnamon can negatively affect liver health and raise blood pressure if consumed in amounts exceeding about a teaspoon per day.

-Many herbs that are now used as spices once served as medicine, so it is entirely justified that they play a significant role not only in creating flavor in dishes but also in our everyday well-being—even though spices are not significant components of the modern diet.
+Many herbs that are now used as spices once served as medicine, so it is justified that they play a significant role not only in creating flavor in dishes but also in everyday well-being—although spices are not major components of the modern diet.

 How Much Spice to Add to a Dish

 Experts recommend using spices in small amounts to avoid overpowering the taste and overshadowing the natural aroma of the dish’s ingredients.
 The success of creating a culinary masterpiece often depends on the correct dosage of spices rather than the complexity of the recipe.
 The secret to the difference in taste between identical dishes prepared by two cooks lies in the sense of balance and proportions of seasonings.
-Mistakes in using spices often stem from neglecting the basic principles of their dosage.
+Mistakes in using spices often come from ignoring the basic principles of dosage.

 Factors Affecting the Amount of Spices:

-• the freshness of the seasonings (fresh spices require less dosage as they have a more intense aroma and flavor);
+- The freshness of the seasonings (fresh spices require less because they have a more intense aroma and flavor);

 Ground Spices or Powders

-When deciding how to enhance a dish’s flavor with spices, it is important to remember that nutmeg, cinnamon, and turmeric have concentrated flavors and therefore require smaller amounts.
-Craft spices, especially smoked seasonings, are usually very intense, so they should not be used excessively.
+Remember that nutmeg, cinnamon, and turmeric have concentrated flavors and therefore require smaller amounts.
+Craft spices, especially smoked seasonings, are usually very intense, so use them sparingly.

 Leafy Spices and Dried Herbs

-Dried spices (oregano, thyme, , rosemary, , Mediterranean blends) have a delicate aroma that can easily be overpowered by other ingredients.
-Therefore, it is advisable to adhere to the recommended proportions when adding them to dishes:
+Dried spices (oregano, thyme, rosemary, Mediterranean blends) have a delicate aroma that can easily be overpowered by other ingredients.
+Adhere to recommended proportions when adding them to dishes:

-To better release their aroma, dried herbs, like ground spices, should be added at the beginning of cooking, while fresh herbs should be added at the end.
+To better release their aroma, add dried herbs at the beginning of cooking, while fresh herbs should be added at the end.

 Hot Spices and Blends

-When aiming for the desired level of heat and aroma, one should be very cautious with hot seasonings.
-Hot spices should be added at the beginning of cooking to ensure they are evenly distributed among all ingredients.
-Start with a pinch (the tip of a knife) and gradually increase the amount, tasting the dish and remembering that the heat intensifies over time.
-Excessive heat can be neutralized by adding something fatty (yogurt, cream, or coconut milk) or sweet ( or honey).
+Be cautious with hot seasonings when aiming for a desired level of heat and aroma.
+Add hot spices at the beginning of cooking to ensure they are evenly distributed among all ingredients.
+Start with a pinch (the tip of a knife) and gradually increase the amount, tasting the dish and remembering that heat often intensifies over time.
+Neutralize excessive heat by adding something fatty (yogurt, cream, or coconut milk) or something sweet (honey).

 How to Enhance a Dish’s Flavor with Spices?

 Different types of dishes have their own recommendations.
-For instance, vegetable dishes typically require more spices to achieve a vibrant flavor than meat dishes, and for marinating meat, the amount of spices can be doubled, as part of the flavor and aroma will remain in the marinade.
-Manufacturers offer specially curated spice blends for meat or plant-based dishes, considering which spices pair well with meat and vegan products (spicy and aromatic combinations have been developed to enhance meat flavors—especially smoked seasonings for , patties, and steaks).
+For instance, vegetable dishes typically require more spices to achieve a vibrant flavor than meat dishes, and for marinating meat the amount of spices can be doubled, since part of the flavor and aroma will remain in the marinade.
+Manufacturers offer specially curated spice blends for meat or plant-based dishes, considering which spices pair well with meat and vegan products—especially smoked seasonings for patties and steaks.

 Dosage of Spices for Different Types of Meat and Fish:

-Using spices is one of the simplest ways to without excessive use of salt and sugar.
+Using spices is one of the simplest ways to flavor food without excessive use of salt and sugar.

 Dosage of Spices for Vegetarian Dishes: